wardle/open-consent/README.md

 ## For developers

-The service is divided into *core* and *server*.
 The server is built as a microservice using the Bootique framework and standard JAX-RS API for providing REST services.
 The object relational mapping is provided by Apache Cayenne, with a PostgreSQL backend.